Welcome to the Newton Middle School Gifted and Talented Page!

-Parent resource books available to check out from Mrs. Lacey at Newton
+Parent resource books available for check out.

 Great online resources for the latest in G/T research or for finding out more about gifted children.

 - National Society for the Gifted and Talented

 - Supporting the Emotional Needs of the Gifted (SENG)

 One issue that often plagues both GT parents and students is perfectionism, or the need to "be perfect."
 Steven Haas, a Colorado gifted educator, recommends these strategies when dealing with perfectionism.

 - Their best, not the best

 - Separate your self worth from products and evaluations